guitarmind/tesseract-web-service/README.md

     docker run --rm -d -p 1688:1688 guitarmind/tesseract-web-service

 Note that the -p flag is used to bind local port with Container's virtual port.
 By default it is set to 1688.
-You can change it by modifying the [Dockerfile](https://github.com/guitarmind/tesseract-web-service/blob/master/Dockerfile). -d flag means to run it in daemon mode.
+You can change it by modifying the [Dockerfile](https://github.com/guitarmind/tesseract-web-service/blob/master/Dockerfile).
+The -d flag means to run it in daemon mode.

 The container has been created as an Automated Build::
 https://registry.hub.docker.com/u/guitarmind/tesseract-web-service/